markjbrown/cosmos-global-distribution-demos/README.md

 ## Introduction

-This solution contains a series of benchmarks that demonstrate various concepts for distributed databases, particularly around consistency, latency and distance.
+This solution contains a series of benchmarks that demonstrate various concepts for distributed databases, particularly around consistency and latency.
 The tests in this solution include:

 ### 1. Read latency between single region and multi-region replicated accounts